• Skip to primary navigation

 Treatment provides resources to give you confidence as you navigate your life with your new diagnosis.
 It can be powerful to finally understand the cause of your frustrations, but it can also be confusing to weave the information into your identity.
 Having an ally who understands your experience can help ease this transition.

-If you’ve detected possible early warning signs of mental illness in yourself or others, FHE Health has the staff and experience to help you take your life back.
-Our counselors are available at any hour to provide compassionate guidance toward a future with you in control of your destiny.
+If you recognize possible early warning signs of mental illness in yourself or others, FHE Health has the staff and experience to help you take your life back.
+Our counselors are available at all hours to provide compassionate guidance toward a future with you in control of your destiny.

 We offer full-service mental health rehabilitation programs to ensure we can meet all your needs.
-Call our helpline at (833) 596-3502, and we’ll develop a customized treatment plan to get you back on the road to recovery.
+Contact our team today and we’ll develop a customized treatment plan to get you on the road to recovery.

-Filed Under: Remote Resources, Featured in Mental Health, Behavioral & Mental Health
+Filed Under: Behavioral & Mental Health, Featured in Mental Health, Remote Resources

 About Meghan